paytrail/documentation/content/legacy/rest-interface/payment-creation.md

 Reference number to be sent to payment method provider's service.
 Given value is used only if user selected payment method is configured as interface (i.e. own direct agreement with payment method provider), otherwise the reference number is generated automatically by Paytrail.

 - `description` (all characters[65 000], optional) \
 Any data about the order in text format can be sent to the payment system.
 The most usual pieces of data are customer name and contact information and order product information.
-They are shown in the Merchant's Panel in payment details.
+They are shown in the Merchant Panel in payment details.

 - `currency` (upper case[3], required) \
 Payment currency.
 Value must be EUR for Finnish banks, otherwise the payment will not be accepted.

 - `locale` (all characters[5], optional) \
-Localisation defines default language for the payment method selection page and presentation format for the sums.
-Available localisations are `fi_FI` , `sv_SE` and `en_US`.
-The default localisation is `fi_FI`.
+Localization defines default language for the payment method selection page and presentation format for the amounts.
+Available localizations are `fi_FI` , `sv_SE` and `en_US`.
+The default localization is `fi_FI`.

 - `price` (decimal number[10], optional) \
   Payment total.
 Send either exact payment data (`orderDetails`) or the payment total to the service.
 If you send only the payment total price, (_Klarna_ and _Collector_) invoice and instalment payment methods are not available and order details cannot be shown in the Merchant's Panel.
 We recommend using `orderDetails` record whenever it is possible.
 The value of price must be greater or equal than `0.65`.